-Electronic filings are not subject to delay due to post office processing or disruptions in the delivery of mail, such as those arising from security measures put in place after the discovery of anthrax powder and ricin in mail.
-Because of these security measures, the Commission's receipt of mailed paper filings is delayed.
+Electronic filings are not subject to delay due to post office processing or disruptions in the delivery of mail, such as those arising from health and security measures related to the COVID-19 pandemic or the discovery of anthrax powder and ricin in mail.
+Because of these measures, the Commission's receipt of mailed paper filings is delayed.
 In contrast, electronic filings are not subject to these delays.